+Unfortunately, my Air Transat flight it was not a good start to the trip - the staff were rude and enjoyed a good eye roll and the food was disappointing at best.
 To say nothing of Charles de Gaulle Airport which looks less like an airport and more like a shipping container depot.
 The airplanes don’t attach to the terminals and instead, slow-moving buses take 20 minutes to transport passengers a few hundred metres from the plane to the terminal doors.
-Once inside, bare walls greet arrivals to go through passport control and walk into the big empty space that is Terminal 2.
-Terminal 3 is a 15-minute walk away.
-But, I was in Paris.
+Once inside, bare walls greet you at passport control and into the big empty space that is Terminal 2.
+Rather undignified for the most romantic city in the word.

 How to Get Around Paris

 Metro: this is by far the easiest and most convenient way to get around Paris.
-Once you take the time to understand how to look up where you’re going and how to use the many different lines to get yourself there, the system reveals itself to be very logical and straightforward.
-A single ride costs 1,90 euro with single and multi day passes also available.
-A trip from the airport into Paris Gare du Nord will cost you 10 euro.
+Once you take the time to understand how to look up where you’re going and how to use the many different lines to get yourself there, the system is very logical and straightforward.
+A single ride costs 1,90 euros with day and multi-day passes also available.
+A trip from the airport into Paris Gare du Nord will cost you 10 euros.

 TGV: if you’re heading out of Paris, you’ll need to get on a high-speed regional or international train.
 Always check the schedules in advance and plan accordingly.
-The price of these tickets doesn’t fluctuate so you can purchase them right before you climb on board to save having to plan too far in advance.
+The price of these tickets doesn’t change in-person vs online so you can purchase them right before you go to save having to plan too far in advance.

-Autocar: an alternative to trains, these look like tour buses and while sometimes may take longer than a train are excellent ways of getting yourself around the country for cheap.
+Autocar: a cheaper alternative to trains, these look like tour buses and, while sometimes may take longer than a train, are an excellent way of getting yourself around the country.

 Where to Stay in Paris

-They have a restaurant open for all meals of the day, and a filling breakfast for just 5 euro (book the night before for a discount).
-The rooms are clean, the bathrooms are great, the beds are very comfortable and while the area isn’t the best, it means it’s relatively cheap (30-60 euro a night, depending on room/luck/time of booking).
+The hostel has its own restaurant offering all meals of the day including a filling breakfast for just 5 euros (book the night before for a discount).
+The rooms are clean, the bathrooms are great, the beds are very comfortable and, while the area isn’t the best, it’s relatively cheap (30-60 euro a night, depending on room/luck/time of booking).
 And, they have a rooftop bar with a view of the Sacre Coeur in Montmartre.
 Neat!!